CesarGarza55/OpenLauncher/README.md

 If you want to change something you need to do it from the settings window.

 ![Settings](https://github.com/user-attachments/assets/ea74104f-cdb0-4e1c-8f65-66441d1153ee)

+## Themes

+OpenLauncher allows you to customize the appearance of the launcher with themes.
+You can choose from official and community themes, as well as create your own.

+### Official themes
+Official themes are provided by me, and you can find them at [https://openlauncher.totalh.net/plugins](https://openlauncher.totalh.net/plugins).

+### Community Themes

+Users can create and share their own themes on the official OpenLauncher website.
+Visit [https://openlauncher.totalh.net/community](https://openlauncher.totalh.net/community) to explore and download community themes.

+### Theme Creator

+If you want to create a custom theme, use the theme creator tool available on [https://openlauncher.totalh.net/create](https://openlauncher.totalh.net/create).

+### Guide

+For a detailed guide on how to install themes, visit [https://openlauncher.totalh.net/guide](https://openlauncher.totalh.net/guide).

 ## Testing
 My PC Specs: